randyrossi/vicii-kawari/util/raspi/README.md

     Answer "Yes" when asked to enable the SPI interface.
     Reboot the Pi for the change to take effect

-## Top programming
+## Top programming pad arrangements

-    For the Mini:
+    For the Mini (rev 1.3 or 1.4):

-    MISO  CS    +3V  RST (left side of solder bridge) GND   MOSI  CLK
+    MISO  CS    +3V  RST (left pad of solder bridge) GND   MOSI  CLK

-    For the Large:
+    For the Large (rev 1.2):

          RST (bottom pad of solder bridge)
     GND  CS
     MISO MOSI
     CLK  +3V

+Note: The solder bridges were meant to be temporarily closed and then re-opened for programming.
+But if you plan on programming multiple times, better to solder a wire to the left or bottom pad (depending on mini / large).

 ## Wiring